GregValiant/GV-PostProcessors/README.md

 TimeLapse:
 	A re-write that has been submitted to UM.
 It includes additional options like "Frequency" of the insertion.

+Zhop On Travel:
+	Adds Z-hops to a file within a range of layers based on the length of a travel move.
+The hop height and minimum travel are user defined.
+This is not dependent on retractions and is compatible with Z-Hops enabled in Cura.
+It is not compatible with One-at-a-Time mode

 -----------------------------------------------------------------------------
 Plugin Extensions for Cura:

-SovolSV04_IDEX
+SovolSV04_IDEX:
 	This is intended to compliment the Sovol SV04 in Cura.
 The commands are available in the "Dual Extruder" settings of Cura.
 	When it is installed and in "Auto_Mode" it will check the printer name and make an adjustment to 'Copy', 'Dual', 'Mirror', 'Single01', or Single02 mode.
 In Dual Mode there are options for single use 'StartUp' and 'Ending' macros.

-FlashForge_IDEX_Plugin
+FlashForge_IDEX_Plugin:
 	Same as the post-processor but as a plugin/extension

-Support Interface Material Change
+Support Interface Material Change:
 	This is the same as the post-processor.
 It is available in the normal Cura settings under 'Enable Support Interface'

-Zhop On Travel
-	Adds Z-hops to a file within a range of layers based on the length of a travel move.
-The hop height and minimum travel are user defined.
-This is not dependent on retractions and is compatible with Z-Hops enabled in Cura.
-It is not compatible with One-at-a-Time mode.

 -----------------------------------------------------------------------------